inmanta/web-console/docs/notes.md

 ## Minimum browser versions

+We decided to use the last 2 versions of the following browsers: Chrome, Firefox, Safari, Edge.
+The main reasons for this are:

+- Patternfly, the component library we use also only supports these browsers
+- improving security
-We decided to use the latest 2 versions of some major browsers (for details see the browserslist in `package.json`), to improve security and to keep up to date with the new developments of the browser APIs.
+- keeping up to date with the new developments of the browser APIs